fgpv-vpgf/fgpv-vpgf/docs/ui-overview.md

 ## 7. Details panel

 The Details panel lists features the user clicked on (identify results).
-When the user clicks anywhere on the map, all layers queryable layers are checked for features at the click point.
+When the user clicks anywhere on the map, all queryable layers are checked for features at the click point.
 Based on the identify mode, an identify marker is added to the map and the Details panel is open to show the results.

 ![](https://i.imgur.com/J7GC0zi.png)